Why Browser Extension Visibility is a Must for Modern IT

 With Applixure’s newest product update, IT teams now get full visibility into browser extensions across their environments.
 You’ll see what’s installed, where it’s installed, and whether it poses a risk, so you can take action before it becomes a problem.
 Don’t let browser extensions remain your IT blind spot.

-Start monitoring browser extensions today with Applixure, today.
+Start monitoring browser extensions with Applixure, today.

 Book a Demo or 'Start Your Free Trial' and bring control, clarity, and confidence back into your outsourced IT strategy.